magomimmo/modern-cljs/doc/tutorial-14.md

 by doing this, we have broken the first principle of the progressive enhancement strategy, which dictates to start developing your web application by implementing it as if JavaScript would not be available on the browser of the users.

-The main advantage of CLJ and CLJS is that you have an unified language for both sides of the world, and this language is, in my humble opinion, much better and fun than the JS/Node.js pair.
+The main advantage of CLJ and CLJS is that you have a unified language for both sides of the world, and this language is, in my humble opinion, much better and fun than the JS/Node.js pair.
 So, we need to fill the gap, even if this means to move ourself from CLJS to